kayahans/automated_qmc_workflows/README.md

 - The publication is published using CASINO (https://vallico.net/casinoqmc/) where especially some of the VMC parametrization is already automatized (vmc timestep optimization and on the fly reblocking).
 QMCPACK doesn't have that capability yet, therefore these would need to be performed with a separate script before using the example.py:
     - vmc_steps: # of steps within a block
     - vmc_dt   : vmc time step

-- Currently DMC calculations are performed using 500 Equilibration and 2500 Statistical steps.
-In the publication, we choose this number based on the number of valence electrons in the system, hence options here are static.

 - In these scripts, only diagonally optimal supercells are used, where max lattice vector is minimized.
 However, a more general form of the supercell matrix should also be implemented.

 - Phonon calculations are missing for now.

-- Ecut value must be supplied by the user in DFT calculations, ideally ecut should be taken from a dictionary including Ecut and pseudopotentials.